Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Communication Framework

-{\bf Remark 3 (Connection to a nearest-centroid classifier):} The principle of MCD is very close to that of a nearest-centroid classifier (NCC) which is a simple solution of the classification problem in supervised learning.
+{\bf Remark 3} (Connection to a nearest-centroid classifier){\bf .} The principle of MCD is very close to that of a nearest-centroid classifier (NCC) which is a simple solution of the classification problem in supervised learning.
 NCC assigns the class label of a unlabeled observed vector by using the centroid vectors that represent their classes.
-Similarly, MCD determines the index of the detected symbol vector as the index with the minimum distance from the conditional mean vector of the trained signals, each of which is associated with an input symbol vector.
-This resemblance is a good example to show an interesting connection between a data detection problem in wireless communications and a classification problem in supervise learning.
+Similarly, MCD determines the index of the detected symbol vector as the index with the minimum distance from the conditional mean vector of the quantized vectors that are already learned, each of which is associated with an input symbol vector.
+This resemblance is a good example to show an interesting connection between a data detection problem in wireless communications and a classification problem in supervised learning.